esitarz/docs-1/content/integration-services/authorizenet/authorize-only-transaction.md

 ##  Authorize Only Transaction Overview

-Though a payment is not actually being captured, the Authorize Only transaction method involves just as many integration calls as Authorizing and Capturing a credit card transaction.
-This method will create a new Customer Payment Profile on Authorize.Net and credit card on OrderCloud.io if one does not already exist, authorize a payment transaction on Authorize.Net, create a payment on OrderCloud.io tied to the authenticated userâs current Order (if a payment already exists, simply pass the ID in `PaymentID`), and also create a transaction tied to that payment.
-The main differences are that the payment will not be captured on Authorize.Net and the transaction on OrderCloud.io will only reference that authorization.
+Though a payment is not actually being captured, the **Authorize Only** transaction method involves just as many integration calls as [Authorizing and Capturing a credit card transaction]({filename}authorize-and-capture-transaction.md).
+This method will create a new Customer Payment Profile on Authorize.Net and a credit card on OrderCloud.io if one does not already exist, authorize a payment transaction on Authorize.Net, create a payment on OrderCloud.io tied to the authenticated user's current Order (if a payment already exists on OrderCloud, simply pass the ID in `PaymentID`), and also create a transaction tied to that payment.

+The main differences are that the payment *will not* be captured on Authorize.Net, and the transaction on OrderCloud.io will only reference that authorization.

 If the authorization transaction is successful, but there is an error while creating the payment or transaction on OrderCloud.io, the Authorize.Net